RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 -   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db
 -   [Cloudinary](https://cloudinary.com/) used to store the images used by the application
 -   [Summernote](https://pypi.org/project/django-summernote/) used to provide WYSIWYG editing on the "Add Logs" page in order to add items_required and steps_to_perform input fields in the form.
--   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication
 -   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering

 **Libraries**
+- [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html)  - was used to implement account authorisation and providing associated templates
 -   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db
 -   [jquery library](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js) used to fade out alert messages

 ## Production
+### Django
-### Django Installation and Set Up
+**Installation and Set Up**
 This website is built on the Django framework.
 To set up a Django project, the necessary dependencies were installed.
 This project uses the old versions as mentioned in CI's Django wakthrough project "I think therefore I blog"
 This needs these steps to be followed: